raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - if you used kubeadm, it was deployed as a pod with files on /etc/kubernetes/manifests, otherwise it was installed on the system !!![REMIRATE LA CARPETA DONDE VA EN SISTEMA]

 ## kube-controller-manager
-- Controllers monitor components and brings them to the desired state
+- Controllers monitor (through the kube-api server) components and brings them to the desired state
-- node-controller Every 5 seconds it checks heartbeat of a node, after 40 seconds it marks it unreachable, after 5 minutes it removes the pods and provisions them on a healthy node
+- **node-controller** Every 5 seconds it checks heartbeat of a node, after 40 seconds it marks it unreachable, after 5 minutes it removes the pods and provisions them on a healthy node
-- replication-controller monitors the desired number of pods are up and provisions as necessary
+- **replication-controller** monitors the desired number of pods are up and provisions as necessary
-- many kube-controllers, all managed by kube-controller-manager
+- many kube-controllers, all managed by **kube-controller-manager**
 - if installed with kubeadm, kube-controller-manager is a pod.
 Options in /etc/kubernetes/manifests.
 If not, it is on the process list.

 ## kube-scheduler